paraspell/xcm-tools/packages/sdk-pjs/README.md

 //Get all the information about XCM transfer await getTransferInfo({from, to, address, destinationAddress, currency /*- {id: currencyID} | {symbol: currencySymbol} | {symbol: Native('currencySymbol')} | {symbol: Foreign('currencySymbol')} | {symbol: ForeignAbstract('currencySymbol')} | {multilocation: AssetMultilocationString | AssetMultilocationJson}*/, amount, api /* api/ws_url_string optional */})

+//Get bridge and execution fee for transfer from Parachain to Ethereum.
+Returns as an object of 2 values await getParaEthTransferFees(/*api - optional (Can also be WS port string or array o WS ports.
+Must be AssetHubPolkadot WS!)*/): [bridgeFee, executionFee]

 ```

 ## 💻 Tests